kirsh1793/KRarr-stack-ugreennas/docs/SETUP.md

 2. **Login:** Use password from `PIHOLE_UI_PASS` (password only, no username)
 3. **Configure DNS:** Settings → DNS → Upstream: 1.1.1.1, 1.0.0.1

-**Network-wide ad-blocking:** Set your router's DHCP DNS to your host IP.

-> ⚠️ **DNS Dependency Warning:** If you configure your router to use Pi-hole as DNS and Pi-hole goes down, your entire network loses DNS (no internet).
-Keep your NAS IP address written down somewhere accessible offline.
-To recover: connect to mobile hotspot, SSH to NAS using IP (not hostname), run `docker compose up -d`.
+**Network-wide ad-blocking:** Set your router's DHCP DNS to your NAS IP.
+Note: if Pi-hole goes down, your network loses DNS.
+Keep your NAS IP written down for recovery (see [Troubleshooting](TROUBLESHOOTING.md#network-goes-down-when-pi-hole-stops)).

-⚠️ **Security:** Admin services are local-only by default, but still recommend enabling authentication on Sonarr, Radarr, Prowlarr, Bazarr, and qBittorrent.

 ### 5.11 Local DNS (.lan domains) — Optional